Shikoku vs Shih Tzu: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Shikoku and Shih Tzu differ in temperament is essential for making the right choice.
 Shikoku's brave, enthusiastic, alert character creates a fundamentally different ownership experience than Shih Tzu's affectionate, playful, outgoing nature.
 In daily life, this means Shikoku owners typically experience a dog that leans toward brave behavior, while Shih Tzu owners find their dog more inclined toward affectionate tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Both temperaments have strong owners; the better fit depends on what your household actually needs.

 Best for Families with Children